axanthos/orange3-textable/docs/doc/segmenting_data_smaller_units.rst

 .. meta::
-   :description: Orange Textable documentation, segmenting data into smaller
+   :description: Orange Textable documentation, segmenting data
-                 units
-   :keywords: Orange, Textable, documentation, segment, words, letters, units
+   :keywords: Orange, Textable, documentation, segmenting, data

 Segmenting data into smaller units
 ==================================

-We have seen :doc:`previously <merging_segmentations_together>` how to combine several segmentations into a single one.
-We will often be performing the inverse operation: create a segmentation whose segments are *parts* of another segmentation's segments.
+We have seen previously how to combine several segmentations into a single one.
+We will often be performing the inverse operation: create a segmentation whose segments are *parts* of another segmentation’s segments.
 Typically, we will be segmenting strings into words, characters, or any kind of text units that will be later counted, measured, and so on.
-This is precisely the purpose of widget :ref:`Segment`.
+This is precisely the purpose of widget :doc:`Segment <segment>`.

+To try it out, create a new workflow with an instance of :doc:`Text Field <text_field>` connected to
+:doc:`Segment <segment>`,
+itself connected to
+:doc:`Display <display>`
-To try it out, create a new schema with an instance of :ref:`Text Field` connected to an instance of :ref:`Segment`, itself connected to an instance of :ref:`Display` (see :ref:`figure 1 <segmenting_data_smaller_units_fig1>` below).
-In what follows, we will suppose that the string typed in :ref:`Text Field` is *a simple example*.
+(see :ref:`figure 1 <segmenting_data_smaller_units_fig1>`
+below).
+In what follows, we will suppose that the string typed in :doc:`Text Field <text_field>` is *a simple example*.

 .. _segmenting_data_smaller_units_fig1: